Do you find yourself without any seemingly real resources? Then you will want to read this powerful story and encouraging object lesson!

-Ravi Zacharias tells an interesting story.
 Take a step back in time with me.
 It’s 1971 and the Vietnam War is wreaking havoc.
 America is not winning.
 The anti-war movement in the U.S. is increasing in strength.
 By the end of the war, four years later, 58,000 soldiers will have given their lives and somewhere between 3 and 5 million inhabitants of Vietnam, many of whom were civilians, will have also lost theirs.
 Torture.
 POW camps.
 Post-traumatic stress disorder.
 1971.
 No one in his right mind wanted to go there then, although some did choose to go to assist the fight for freedom or to help alleviate suffering.
-Ravi Zacharias went as a Christian missionary.
-Traveling with him was Hien Pham, an energetic young Christian who had worked as a translator for the American forces.
-He proved valuable to Zacharias as they traversed the war-torn country.
+R Traveling with a missionary was Hien Pham, an energetic young Christian who had worked as a translator for the American forces.
+He proved valuable.

 Hien was imprisoned shortly after Vietnam’s fall because he had assisted the American forces by acting as a translator.
 Day by day, his captors drilled him in the theories of Marx and other Communist philosophers.
 His faith was fast eroding under the constant hardships of prison life.
 Brainwashing confused his mind, and eventually tortured his soul.
 Maybe God doesn’t exist.
 Maybe Christianity is a lie.
 He determined not to pray again.